 What is RDA Index

 250 million people and thousands of institutions want to know the intrinsic value of cryptoassets beyond the speculative, exaggeration and hype.
-The Financial Conduct Authority (FCA) have advised consumers to be cautious when buying cryptoassets and should ensure they understand and can bear the risks involved with assets that have no intrinsic value.
+The Financial Conduct Authority (FCA) has advised consumers to be cautious when buying cryptoassets and should ensure they understand and can bear the risks involved with assets that have no intrinsic value.
 By intrinsic value, the FCA refers to the intrinsic nature of the cryptoasset and not to the mechanism by which it was acquired.

 Traditional Assets vs Cryptoassets